Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 But not all candidates accept that framing.
 In an interview this week with The NPR Politics Podcast, Harris said supporting spending bills isn't the same as supporting Hyde.

 "Let's be clear, I've not voted for the Hyde Amendment," Harris said.
 "The Hyde Amendment is the law.
 And so it has been attached to other funding bills, and until we repeal it, which is what I am in favor of, it will be attached to federal government funding bills.
-That's the problem with the Hyde amendment."
+That's the problem with the Hyde Amendment."